suren3141/codemaniav2/helping_mario/README.md

 ## General Note :

-- Problems may not be rendered properly in github at it doens't support latex equation format
+- Problems may not be rendered properly in github at it doens't support latex equation format.
+If so, click [here](https://hackerrank.com/contest/codemania-v2) to view them in hackerrank.
-- Refer solve.py for the optimal solution
+- Refer [solve.py](solve.py) for the optimal solution.
-- Refer naive.py for naive solution
+- Refer [naive.py](naive.py) for the naive solution.
-- Refer input and output folders for the input and the corresponding output
+- Refer input and output folders for the input and the corresponding output.
+- Refer [sample.txt](sample.txt) for a sample test case.